Put Your Head on My Shoulder (TV series): Reception

 The series received positive reviews and had a score of 8.1 on Douban.
 Hotpot.tv ranked it the #5 most romantic drama of 2019.
 The drama was a success and hit in China and overseas (Thailand) where it achieved a cult following.
-On May 20, 2019, Lin Yi and costar Xing Fei held a grand fan meeting in Bangkok, Thailand, where a huge crowd of thousands fans gathered.
+On May 20, 2019, Lin Yi and costar Xing Fei held a grand fan meeting in Bangkok, Thailand, where a huge crowd of thousands of fans gathered.